Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 That sounds simple, but it is profound.

-A user says:
-* "Follow up with the warm leads from last week."
-* "Summarise what matters in this customer thread."
-* "Draft a reply that sounds firm but warm."
-* "Handle this inquiry like our best sales rep would."
+A user says: "Follow up with the warm leads from last week."
+Or: "Summarise what matters in this customer thread."
+Or: "Draft a reply that sounds firm but warm."
+Or: "Handle this inquiry like our best sales rep would."
-* "Figure out what I need to do next."

 These are not explicit software instructions in the traditional sense.
 They are fuzzy, contextual, incomplete, and subjective.

-For the application to respond well, it must make judgments.
+For the application to respond well, it must make judgments: what the user likely meant, which context matters, what should be ignored, what good output looks like, what tone is appropriate, what action is safe, and what "done" actually means.

-It must decide:
-* what the user likely meant
-* which context matters
-* what should be ignored
-* what good output looks like
-* what trade-offs to make
-* what tone is appropriate
-* what action is safe
-* what "done" means

 The moment software starts doing that, it stops being neutral infrastructure.

-**It becomes opinionated.**
+It becomes opinionated.

 ### LLM applications are opinionated because intelligence requires defaults